-The contributions from the conference will be also published as a edited volume in early 2017.
+The contributions from the conference will be also published as a edited volume in February 2018.

 The 2013 Martin McEvoy Conference was entitled ‘Adapting to Climate Change: Social Sciences Shaping the Public Policy Response at Local Level’ and examined the very significant challenges climate change poses for all governments and societies.
 The papers were published as an edited volume ‘Adapting to Climate Change – Governance Challenges’ and launched by the Minister for Communications, Energy and Natural Resources, Alex White TD in December 2015.